NilFoundation/nil-by-example/lessons/02-smart_contracts/lesson.md

 1. **Deploy the Contract Using Hardhat:**

    Deploy the contract with the following command:
+   > Make sure you change your directory to `/hardhat/` and run the command.

    ```bash
    npx hardhat ignition deploy ./ignition/modules/Incrementer.ts --network nil
    ```